Home → General Knowledge Book → Printer Friendly Version

 The most prominent enhancement we have rolled out is an Automated Reader Recalibration set (ARR).
 Each of these sets will contain up to 10 responses focused on a single item.
 The first few responses in this set will have been recently scored by you.
 Your scores will differ from the scores given by the second Reader.
 On these, you will see the two discrepant scores.
 Please review the responses carefully, as they have been selected to assist you in the areas where you are having some difficulty agreeing on the score.

 The last five responses in this set will have been scored independently by two other Readers whose scores agreed.
 You will not have scored these responses yourself; our system will select them and send them to you as helpful examples to assist you in the areas where you are having some difficulty.
 On these, you will see the final, agreed-upon score.
-Please review these responses carefully.
+Please review these responses carefully,

 Should you encounter similar responses in live scoring and have any questions about them, please send them to your leadership with a note.
 Your leadership will be happy to discuss them with you.